DanAlvares/z-portal/README.md

-# Zoopla Portal
+# Z - Portal

-A portal, used by agents, to add their listings.
+**Technical test - Take home project.** A portal that would be used by agents, to add, view, edit and expire their listings.

 ## Running the app
     $ git clone <REPO_URL>
-    $ cd Dan.Alvares
+    $ cd z-portal
     $ npm i
     $ npm start